belbert/VCVTB/OUT/README.md

 Awaiting updates.

-Your local mysql folder should be mounted in the mysql directory.
+- Your local mysql folder should be mounted in the mysql directory.
-Graphs/Monthly/June contains example output of a VCVTB report sheet.
+- For now Graphs/Monthly/June contains example output of a VCVTB report sheet.